 The Ragdoll cat breed is known for their striking blue eyes.
 However, not all ragdolls have them.
 Some Ragdolls have blue-green or gold eyes, depending on their pattern.
 The ragdoll breed is a large and muscular semi-longhair cat with a soft and silky coat.
 Like all long haired cats, Ragdolls need grooming to ensure their fur does not mat.
-Developed by American breeder Ann Baker in the 1960s, it is best known for its docile and placid temperament and affectionate nature.
+Developed by American breeder Ann Baker in the 1960s, Ragdolls are best known for their docile and placid temperament and affectionate nature.
 The name “Ragdoll” is derived from the tendency of individuals from the original breeding stock to go limp and relaxed when picked up.
 Ragdoll cats often are known as “puppy-like cats” due to their tendency to follow people around, their love of being physically handled, and they get along well with other pets.

 The Ragdoll has a docile, calm and floppy nature.
 The extreme docility of some individuals has led to the myth that Ragdolls are pain resistant, they are NOT.

 The Ragdoll is an affectionate, intelligent, relaxed in temperament, gentle, and loves to be-handled lap cat.They have a laid back nature and affectionate behavior, with the cats often following owners from room to room as well as seeking physical affection.
 Ragdolls can be trained to retrieve toys and enjoy doing so.